DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/integrated_libraries/flutter.md

 ## gRPC

 Datadog provides [`datadog_grpc_interceptor`][6] for use with the [grpc Flutter package][7].
-The gRPC interceptor automaticly tracks gRPC requests as RUM Resources and enables distributed tracing with APM.
+The gRPC interceptor automatically tracks gRPC requests as RUM Resources and enables distributed tracing with APM.

 ### Setup